 Custom Retrievers in Weaviate

-Advances such as Spider can be added to the Weaviate Vector Search Engine by creating a custom module.
+Advances such as Spider can be added to the Weaviate vector database by creating a custom module.
 The authors have open-sourced their model and published the weights on the HuggingFace model hub.
 Weaviate has a tight integration with HuggingFace in examples such as the nearText module.
 This enables users to change the path in their Weaviate docker image to access different HuggingFace models.

 In conclusion, methods like Spider give Weaviate users the ability to have a customized retriever without needing to label data.
 Performance can be improved by labeling data, but the amount needed is greatly reduced.
 For the development of Weaviate, we are on the hunt for new techniques in retrieval models like this to understand advances in Search technology.
 We hope this article inspired your interest in Self-Supervised retrieval and emerging technologies around this!